aiplanethub/introduction-to-time-series-analysis/time-series-analysis-an-introduction/935-Introduction to Time Series Analysis.md

 * Time series analysis gives one the ability to see ahead of time.
 * Time series analysis extracts meaningful statistics and other dataset characteristics to understand it.
-* Time series allows you to analyze major patterns such as trends, seasonality, cyclicity, and irregularity.
-Don’t worry if you are not aware of some of these terms - we will soon understand them in detail.
+* Time series allows you to analyze significant patterns such as trends, seasonality, cyclicity, and irregularity.
+Don't worry if you are unaware of some of these terms - we will soon understand them in detail.
-* Time series analysis is important in order to understand the underlying structure and function that produce the observations.
+* Time series analysis is essential to understand the underlying structure and function that produce the observations.
 * Time series analysis can help to make better predictions
-* Understanding the mechanisms of a time series allows a model to be developed that explains the data in such a way that prediction, monitoring, or control can occur.
+* Understanding the mechanisms of a time series allows a model to be developed that explains the data so that prediction, monitoring, or control can occur.